This article originally appeared on VICE UK.

 ENJOY THE ACTUAL ACT OF BEING DRUNK

-Because we don't really think about that beautiful, woozy, altered state of mind we get into, of loosened inhibitions and buttons undone – normally because we're too busy talking excitedly about "countries we've always wanted to visit, but never have", or how "Liverpool will do this year without Gerrard", or "memories, in general" to focus on that quiet, warm, honey-coloured buzz, that deeply-relaxed state, those close-your-eyes-against-the-sun-and-breathe-deep moments that make low-to-mid-level drunkenness feel so good.
+Because we don't really think about that beautiful, woozy, altered state of mind we get into, of loosened inhibitions and buttons undone—normally because we're too busy talking excitedly about "countries we've always wanted to visit, but never have," or how "Liverpool will do this year without Gerrard," or "memories, in general" to focus on that quiet, warm, honey-colored buzz, that deeply-relaxed state, those close-your-eyes-against-the-sun-and-breathe-deep moments that make low-to-mid-level drunkenness feel so good.